the-low-res-artist/rpgforge.docs/src/import_tileset.md

 ---
 ## Import Tiles

 You can import a set of tiles in **RPG Power Forge**.
-Let's try with the following sample.
+Let's try with the following sample (a 16x16 resolution tileset).

 ![tileset.png](./../media/import/tileset.png)